lubeda/EspHoMaTriXv2/README.md

 ***Parameters***
 See [icon details](#icons-and-animations)

-- **frame_duration** (optional, ms): in case of a GIF-file the component tries to read the default interval for each frame.
+- **frame_duration** (optional, ms): in the case of a GIF-file, the component tries to read the default interval for each frame.
 The default/fallback interval is 192 ms. In case you need to override the default value, set the duration per icon.
-- **pingpong** (optional, boolean): in case of a GIF-file you can reverse the frames instead of starting from the first frame.
+- **pingpong** (optional, boolean): in the case of a GIF-file, you can reverse the frames instead of starting from the first frame.

 - **file** (Exclusive, filename): a local filename
 - **url** (Exclusive, url): a URL to download the icon